ruanhaarhoff/slate/source/index.html.md

 1. When the user has no items activated, the user has no existing policy.
 The quote that the user got will contain a `package_id`.
 Thus, the `quote_package_id` will need to be specified in the body of this request.
-2. When the user has items activated and a policy already exists, the `quote_request` in the body needs to be specified with the information returned from the `api/quote` request.
+2. When the user has items activated and a policy already exists, the `quote_request` in the body needs to be specified with the information given in the request body of the get quote request.

 The `card_id` can be specified on the request.
 This will only be added on requests following the first activation, since the card will only be linked to the user after the first item has been activated.